samparlatore/ParlaChoreDocs/docs/THEMES.md

 - Themes are stored under `/resources/static/images/themes/{family}/`.
 - Each theme includes **avatars** (mascots) and **backgrounds** for immersive UX.
 - Mascot-driven error handling ties into themes for playful recovery.

 ---

+### ⚙️ Core Frameworks & Libraries
+- **PostCSS** → The engine that transforms the CSS.
+It parses styles into an abstract syntax tree, applies plugins, and outputs optimized CSS.
+- **PostCSS Plugins** → Modular add‑ons that do the heavy lifting:
+    - `postcss-preset-env` → Allows modern CSS features safely by transpiling them for older browsers.
+    - `autoprefixer` → Automatically adds vendor prefixes for cross‑browser compatibility.
+    - `cssnano` → Minifies and optimizes CSS for production builds.
+    - Utility packs like `postcss-utilities` or `rucksack` can add mixins, shortcuts, and helpers.
+- **postcss-loader** → The Webpack bridge that runs PostCSS on the styles during bundling.
+- **Webpack** → The bundler that ties everything together, ensuring CSS variables and theme overrides are compiled, purged, and shipped efficiently.

+---

+### 🖌️ How these technologies benefit the Theme Loader
+- **CSS Variables (`--bg-color`, `--accent-color`)** → Declarative theming, scoped per theme.
+- **PostCSS Purge** → Removes unused CSS, keeping payloads lean.
+- **Webpack + postcss-loader** → Ensures themes are processed at build time, so `themes.css` stays modular but compiles down to fast, production‑ready assets.
+- **Plugins like cssnano** → Guarantee that even with 40+ theme variables, the final CSS is compact and performant.

+---

+---